 Initially, the Group's objective was to invest in major investments in USA and Germany.
-During the past two years, it invested in companies that has yielded positive results.
-The trading in cryptocurrencies and tokens gave rise to the positive results during the year under review.
-In addition to the operating profits generated during the year, the Group's positive contribution to Total Comprehensive Income mainly emanates from fair values changes on Available-for-Sale investments.
+During the past four years, it invested in companies that has yielded positive results.
+During the year under review the company's profitability has emanated primarily from the sale of Available-for-Sale investments.
+In addition to the operating profits generated during the year, the Company's positive contribution to Total Comprehensive Income was also derived from fair values changes on Available-for-Sale investments with an increase of € 12,811,733 (2020: € 229,469,884).